 Some of my favorite projects have been working to bring new investment and new life into underserved communities.
 Larger projects can serve as an anchor to revitalize an entire neighborhood, such as turning a beautiful but long-vacant armory into a vibrant theater; restaurants and night life soon follow.
 Less glamorous but perhaps more important are projects that bring jobs, such as manufacturing, retail and charter schools.

 I’ve worked on a wide variety of renewable energy projects, from nationwide residential and commercial solar to the first state-sponsored fund that put solar on homes for low and moderate income families.
-I’m currently working on a new way for affordable housing residents to participate in the benefits of solar energy using community solar laws.
+Now that I have retired my legal practice, as cofounder and president of New Partners Solar, I focus my efforts on creating new opportunities for affordable housing residents to participate in the benefits of solar energy using community solar laws.

 How will companies and investors work with multiple government and nonprofit organizations to build new resources in local communities?
 The answers to that question will be the big success stories in the future for real estate development.
 All parties now know they need each other to accomplish this.
 We will keep finding unique ways for the government programs and the private sector to share in the mission to bring new energy to underserved areas.